procyon-rs/showata/README.md

 A library of to show data (in browser, [evcxr_jupyter](https://crates.io/crates/evcxr_jupyter)) as table, chart....

+The crate provides display for:

+- image
+- vector and slice (as table)
+- ndarray's Array (as table)
+- nalgebra's matrix (as table)

 Feedbacks (comments, tickets, PR,...) are welcomes.

 ## Usages